-That spring, Harper and his friends discovered an empty pool on a vacant lot along Boise Avenue.
-What they found was the remains of the Aquatorium, a public indoor pool that was operational from 1959 until it burned down in 1963.
-"It was a gooey mess in the bottom," said Todd Huff, now 47 and a contractor in Boise.
+That spring, Harper and his friends discovered an empty pool on a vacant lot along Boise Avenue—the remains of the Aquatorium, an indoor public pool that was operational from 1959 until it burned down in 1963.
+"It was a gooey mess in the bottom," said Todd Huff, 59, and a contractor in Boise.
 "Neighbors were dumping motor oil and everything else into it."

 "It was a gooey mess in the bottom, neighbors were dumping motor oil and everything else into it."

-The kids gave the pool a name - The Tidy Bowl - spray-painted along the sidewalls, along with other slogans of youth.
+The skaters gave the pool a name—the Tidy Bowl, which they spray painted along the sidewalls, along with less conventional slogans that reflected their youth and attitude.
 In the beginning, the neighbors were happy that the eyesore was finally being cleaned up.
 "What the neighbors didn't understand at the time was that the pool would become a magnet for any skater living within a hundred miles of Boise," said York, who was 16 when he first skated the pool.
 The Tidy Bowl was unlike the smooth-shaped Southern California pools.
 "It was not an easy pool to skate, it wasn't round or kidney-shaped like most pools; it was rectangular," he said.
-Harper remembers those carefree days - listening to Led Zeppelin and other classic rock groups while learning to vertical skate.
+Harper remembers those carefree days—listening to Led Zeppelin and other classic rock while learning to vertical skate.
 "I would bring my VW and kick out the speakers."